Genograche/Archlinuxhyprdots/README.md

 sudo systemctl enable dhcpcd@(ip link your interface name).service
 ```

-- If dhcpcd causes the startup to slow save the folllowing to /etc/systemd/system/dhcpcd@.service.d/no-wait.conf
+- If dhcpcd causes the startup to slow then save the folllowing to /etc/systemd/system/dhcpcd@.service.d/no-wait.conf

 ```
 [Service]